| [ << Working with input files ] | [Top][Contents][Index] | [ Controlling output >> ] |

 are valid LilyPond identifiers (alphabetic characters only, no

-be written \tag violinI,violinII
+\tag #'(violinI violinII) can be written as \tag

-.
-The same applies to
+violinI,violinII.
+The same applies to the arguments of

-\keepWithTag
+\keepWithTag and \removeWithTag.

-are not music expressions, such as \book
+filter items that are not music expressions, such as \book

-or \score
+or \score blocks.

-In the following example, we see two versions of a piece of music, one showing trills with the usual notation, and one with trills explicitly expanded:
+In the following example, we see two versions of a piece of music, one showing trills with the usual notation, and one with trills explicitly expanded.

 music = \relative { g'8. c32 d \tag #'trills { d8.\trill } \tag #'expand { \repeat unfold 3 { e32 d } } c32 d } \score { \keepWithTag #'trills \music } \score { \keepWithTag #'expand \music }![]()

-Alternatively, it is sometimes easier to exclude sections of music:
+Alternatively, it is sometimes easier to exclude sections of music.

 music = \relative { g'8. c32 d \tag #'trills { d8.\trill } \tag #'expand { \repeat unfold 3 { e32 d } } c32 d } \score { \removeWithTag #'expand \music } \score { \removeWithTag #'trills \music }![]()